Contributed By Cabinet Bouchara

-Moral rights are not alienable; they are inherent to the person of the author.
+Moral rights are inalienable; they are inherent to the person of the author.

-Moral rights in a work are transferred to the author's heirs upon his death.
+Moral rights in a work are transferred to the author's heirs upon the author's death.
 Moral rights may also be granted to a third party upon the death of the author, by virtue of testamentary provisions.

 Articles L331-5 et seq of the French Intellectual Property Code set the regime for technical protection measures on copyrighted works.

 Technical measures benefit from a legal protection that punishes both the personal acts and the preparatory acts of circumvention or neutralisation of a technical protection measure by criminal fine, unless such acts are carried out for research purposes.
 To be punishable, the act must have been conducted knowingly.

 The criminal penalties incurred are detailed in Article L335-3-1 of the French Intellectual Property Code and range from a fine of EUR3,750 to six months in prison and a fine of EUR30,000, depending on the specific action carried out to circumvent the technical measure.

 The French Intellectual Property Code provides for specific protection of Copyright Management Information, in Article L331-11.

 Moreover, Article L335-3-2 of the same Code details the criminal penalties incurred, which range from a fine of EUR3,750 to six months in prison and a fine of EUR30,000, depending on the specific action carried out.